 SSD – Solid State Drive

 SSD uses the operating system to enhance its stability and performance.
 It has a larger capacity to store data than HDD.
-It works on the principle of USB flash drive to store data.
-The SSD uses non-volatile and integrated circuits to store data in forms of memory chips, but these chips cannot be moved.
+It works on the principle of a USB flash drive to store data.
+The SSD uses non-volatile and integrated circuits to store data in form of memory chips, but these chips cannot be moved.